 If you don't find the answers you need to choose Motion Picture Institute, please call us.
 We're happy to provide all the answers you need to make an informed decision!

 A: January 2021 winter session for The Motion Picture Production Program.

 A: The Motion Picture Production Program (film) is one year.

 A: The Motion Picture Production Program is $14,700.00 with $300.00 in fees.

 A: All of our instructors are industry professionals with many years of experience and who continuously work in the film industry.
 Combined, their experience adds up to more years than the history of film ... more than 200 years of experience.

 Q: When is tuition due?

 A: Applicants must pay a $1,000 commitment deposit for the film program upon signing the student Enrollment Agreement.
-The balance of the tuition is due by August 10th, 2020.
-Applicants who enter payment plans must pay their tuition down payment on August 10th, 2020.
+The balance of the tuition is due by the first day of class.
+Applicants who enter payment plans must pay their tuition down payment also by the first day of class.

 Learn more about Film School Tuition.

 Q: How long has Motion Picture Institute been a film school?